maim-lain/fourelements/book-2/lovescenes.md

 hj | Battles = 7
 4 | ?

-*during the scene you must choose 'Cum on tits'
+*during the scene you must choose: 'Cum on tits'

 <br>